Professor of Mathematics

 You can also find alot of information about my courses at my website.

-I have been involved with the Northeastern Section of the Mathematical Association of America in various capacities, including serving as Chair 2005-2007.
-I am currently serving a three year term on the Board of Governors for the MAA representing the Northeastern Section.
+I have been involved with the Northeastern Section of the Mathematical Association of America in various capacities, including serving as Chair 2005-2007 and as Governor 2012-2015.

 "The Politics before the Politics: Census 2010, Reapportionment, and Redistricting", with Karen Saxe, Math Horizons, Vol 18, Num 2, (2010), pp 5-9.